 This is a massive commitment for the adults in the family, but if it makes a crucial difference for your child with autism, then it’s well worth the effort.

 If you’ve heard it once, you’ve heard it a thousand times: no two children with autism are the same.
 Your kid will always have unique needs, and it can sometimes take a trial and error to figure out what works.

 That’s why it’s so helpful to work with a child psychologist or other specialist while your kid is getting used to their new way of life.
 They can help you develop an individualized approach designed for your specific child.

-Just as importantly, having an engaged professional on your team will help you remember that you are not alone: 24% of divorcees have children living with them under 18.
+Just as significantly, having an engaged professional on your team will help you remember that you are not alone: 24% of divorcees have children living with them under 18.

 Co-parenting Autistic Children

-Co-parenting a child on the autism spectrum is not without its challenges, but armed with the right information, you and your kid can take it in stride.
-For more great autism parenting advice, check out the rest of our website.
+Co-parenting a child on the autism spectrum is not without its challenges, but armed with the correct information, you and your kid can take it in stride.
+For more excellent autism parenting advice, check out the rest of our website.